 For purposes of student records, an "eligible" student is anyone age 18 or older or who attends a postsecondary educational institution.
-These rights, as discussed here and at Objecting to the Release of Directory Information section, are the right to:
+These rights, as discussed here and at Objecting to the Release of Directory Information, are the right to:

-- Inspect and review student records within 45 days after the day the school receives a request for access; - Request an amendment to a student record the parent or eligible student believes is inaccurate, misleading, or otherwise in violation of FERPA; - Provide written consent before the school discloses personally identifiable information from the student's records, except to the extent that FERPA authorizes disclosure without consent; and - File a complaint with the U.S. Department of Education concerning failures by the school to comply with FERPA requirements.
-The office that administers FERPA is:
+- Inspect and review student records within 45 days after the day the school receives a request for access - Request an amendment to a student record the parent or eligible student believes is inaccurate, misleading, or otherwise in violation of FERPA - Provide written consent before the school discloses personally identifiable information from the student's records, except to the extent that FERPA authorizes disclosure without consent - File a complaint (https://studentprivacy.ed.gov/file-a-complaint) with the U.S. Department of Education concerning failures by the school to comply with FERPA requirements